nyokley/Flow-Sensor-Software/FlowSensorReadme.txt

 The SPI configuration for this device is somewhat grey in the datasheet, so some experimentation on that front may yield positive results.
 The 8-bit instructions are defined as macros in a manner consistent with the datasheet.

+NFC:
+Information can be sent by calling the transmitMessage or sendData functions.
+Information received from the external device can be seen in the received[] buffer, which can be found by ctrl+f "received[i]"
+This buffer should be used by calling processReceived() at the end of the while(1) loop.

 CCS TIPS/ADVICE:
 When debugging, local variables can be viewed by clicking on the "Expressions" tab in the debug perspective, and the variable can be typed in after clicking "Add new expression."
 If the local variable cannot be read, turn optimization off by clicking File -> Properties -> Build -> MSP430 Compiler
 -> Optimization and setting the optimization drop down menu to "off."
+If debugging external to internal device communication, download the program to the external device so that it runs freely and interface it with the Matlab script.
+Run the internal device within the CCS debugger.
+Be mindful of memory - this program is large and the internal device is running short on program memory.
+If necessary, it may be possible to repartition the memory and free up space by editing lnk_msp430f5529.cmd.
+Search files across the workspace by clicking flashlight icon -> file search.